A Bavarian idyll

 Emile Wauters († 1933), Public domain, via Wikimedia Commons

-James von Bleichröder was born in 1859 in Berlin.
-He was the third child of the banker Gerson Bleichröder.
+James von Bleichröder is born in 1859 in Berlin.
+He is the third child of the banker Gerson Bleichröder.
 His father was part of Germany’s financial elite.

 Drawing, spray technique, depicting a mythical creature - colliding birds.